 University of Miami is among your top options if you want to study Communication & Media Studies.
 Students from the Communication & Media Studies program at University of Miami earn 9.6% above the standard college graduate with the same degree.
 This school is situated in the suburban area of Coral Gables, Florida, near to stores and other entertainment.

+About 91.0% of first-year students return to this school for their following year of school.
 With 78.4% of the educators working full time, students are sure to get plenty of interaction with teachers.
-The campus at this school is really diverse and welcomes undergraduates from across 45 U.S. states and 50 nations around the world.
 Look at a few school videos for more information on what is happening on campus.

-Graduates of this school typically don't have problems paying back their student loans; just 3.5% are in default.
+With the diverse campus at Nova Southeastern University, you will have numerous chances to interact with students from all walks of life.
 By offering educational funding to 84.0% of its students,this school helps you avoid as much student debt as possible.
 Take a virtual tour to explore Nova Southeastern University's campus.

 It's hard to find a better school than Florida International University if you want to study Communication & Media Studies.
-Florida International University communication & media studies students receive 1.1% more than the standard communications graduate.
-It is based in the suburban location of Miami, Florida.
+Graduates of the communications program report average early career earnings of communications and mid-career earnings of $66,360.
+This school is one of the largest schools in Florida.

 It's difficult to beat Jacksonville University if you want to study Communication & Media Studies.
 Graduates of the communications program report average early career wages of communications and mid-career wages of $64,489.
 Positioned in Jacksonville, Florida, this university is best suited for students who prosper in a city atmosphere.

 Rollins College is among your best bets if you want to study Communication & Media Studies.
-Soon after graduating, Communications students typically make an average of $38,051 in their early careers.
+Rollins College communication & media studies majors make 0.2% more than the standard communications graduate.
 Located in Winter Park, Florida, Rollins supplies a safe, suburban atmosphere for scholars.

 Florida Institute of Technology is one of the best schools in the U.S. for Communication & Media Studies.
 Melbourne, Florida is an excellent area for learners who like the fast-paced city life.